Renting Apartments and Homes for People With Disabilities

 - Allowing a service animal in no-pet housing: No-pets policies or restrictions usually don't apply to service animals for people with disabilities.

-- Having a designated parking spot: A designated parking spot can enable someone who is disabled to make it home more easily.
-Such a spot can be important for people with limited mobility or other impairments.
+- Having a designated parking spot: A designated parking spot lets a person who is disabled to make it home more easily.
+Such a spot can be important for people with limited mobility or other needs.

 - Removing doors: Someone who suffers from claustrophobia or other conditions may find it difficult to walk through doors.
 Widened doors can facilitate accessibility between rooms and spaces.